 Another CCW legacy is our support of Cornell students through scholarships.
 Thanks to the longstanding generosity of members and friends, CCW provides scholarships to local Cornell undergraduates every semester.
 Those scholarships are named to honor some beloved CCW legends—Howard Epstein, Austin Kiplinger, Bob Ladd, and Bob McKinless.
-In addition, CCW provides stipends, named in honor of Barber Conable, to students participating in the Cornell-in-Washington program.
+In addition, CCW provides stipends, named in honor of Barber Conable, to students participating in the Cornell in Washington program.

 However, CCW’s legacy is about more than these leaders, donors, and scholarships.
 CCW’s legacy extends to our tradition of creating unique, award-winning programs that engage and enlarge the Cornell community in the country’s capital—and the volunteers who create and host those events.
-As you’ve come to expect, we have a full year planned in 2017-2018.
-I invite you to peruse the calendar of events and register for something that piques your curiosity.
-Every time you do so, you strengthen the Big Red legacy that generations of Cornellians in Washington, DC have built before us.Go Big Red!
+As you have come to expect, we have a full year planned, as this issue of CCW Newsattests.
+I invite you to peruse the calendar and register for something that piques your curiosity.
+Every time you do so, you strengthen the Big Red legacy that generations of Cornellians in Washington, DC have built for us.